jpaulm/javafbp-websockets/README.md

       </Loggers>
     </Configuration>

-Copy this into your `build.libs` folder.
+Copy this into your `build.libs` folder, or wherever your `jar` file is..

 JavaFBP tracing
 ------